My Car Won’T Start But The Radio And Lights Work: Causes Fixes

 Credit: www.rac.co.uk

-Common Reasons for a Car Not Starting
+Common Reasons For A Car Not Starting

 There are several common reasons why a car won’t start but the radio and lights are still working.
 Issues with the starter motor, fuel system, ignition switch, or battery can all contribute to the problem.
 Consulting a professional mechanic can help identify and fix these issues.